 - Staying indoors.

-People who live near the equator and get frequent sun exposure are less likely to be deficient, because their skin produces enough vitamin D to satisfy the body's needs.
+People who live near the equator and get frequent sun exposure are less likely to be deficient, as their skin produces enough vitamin D to satisfy their bodies' needs.

-Most people don't realize that they are deficient, because the symptoms are generally subtle.
-You may not notice them easily, even if they are having a significant negative effect on your quality of life.
+Most people don't realize that they’re deficient, as symptoms are generally subtle.
+You may not recognize them easily, even if they’re having a significant negative effect on your quality of life.